antmicro/jetson-agx-thor-baseboard/README.md

 * [SDI-MIPI Video Converter](https://github.com/antmicro/sdi-mipi-video-converter-hw)
 * [HDMI to MIPI CSI-2 Bridge](https://github.com/antmicro/hdmi-mipi-bridge)
 * [Composite Video to MIPI CSI-2 Bridge](https://github.com/antmicro/cvbs-mipi-bridge)

+In the default configuration the Jetson AGX Thor Baseboard should be powered from a DC (Molex Nano-Fit) locking connector providing 18-20VDC and at least 6A.

 ## Project structure